infinity0/msg-notes/causal-01-ordering.rst

 cryptographic means, before we even reach this stage.)
 Since |le| is transitive, in practise we deliver all of anc(m) before we deliver m.

-Withholding some messages even though they are available to display, may seem like bad user experience.
-However, displaying them immediately, sacrifices ordering and the other security properties we can achieve on top of this.
+Withholding some messages even though they are available to deliver without their ancestors, may seem like bad user experience.
+However, delivering them like this sacrifices ordering and changes the original context of the message.
-[#Nhld]_ Our threat model is that these properties may be critical for user security; applications that don't require this (e.g. streaming video) may use a different scheme.
-Also, in the next chapter we talk about resend mechanisms, which should cut down the cases in practise where we must withhold messages.
+[#Nhld]_ As mentioned previously, our threat model is that this may be critical for security; another interpretation is that messages without their ancestors *are not* what the sender intended, so it doesn't even make any semantic sense to deliver them.
+In the next chapter we talk about resend mechanisms, which should cut down the cases in practise where we must withhold messages.

 The structure also lets us detect causal drops - drops of messages that caused (i.e. are *before*) a message we *have* received.
 We can have a grace period